jtm-snhu/jtm-snhu.github.io/index.markdown

     enhanced security of data and resources.

-A side-by-side comparison of the original artifact and the finished enhanced artifact can be found in the main branch of my CS-499 repository.
+A side-by-side comparison of the original artifact and the finished enhanced artifact can be found in the main branch of my [CS-499 repository](https://github.com/jtm-snhu/CS-499){:target="_blank"}.
 The original, functional artifact is stored in the app-java folder and the enhanced version is stored in the app-python folder.
 !MAIN REPOSITORY LINK!